 • What concerns do you think the brother of Jared had regarding the barges?
 (Remind the children that the barges were tight like a dish.)
 (See Ether 2:19 for the answer) Write the problems on the left side of the board.
 Then have the children read Ether 2:20–25 to find the Lord’s solutions to the problems.
 Summarize them on the right side of the board.

 1. When the door was closed tight, no air could get in, so how would they breathe?

 2. There was no light in the barges, so how would they be able to see and function in the dark?

-1. The Lord instructs the brother of Jared to make holes with removable plugs in the top and bottom of the barges to allow air into the barges.
+9) 1.
+The Lord instructs the brother of Jared to make holes with removable plugs in the top and bottom of the barges to allow air in.
 (Ether 2:20)

-2. It was left up to the brother of Jared to decide what to do about the light problem, but the Lord reminded Jared they couldn’t have fire in the barges, and they couldn’t have windows because the barges would be like whales in the midst of the sea, and waves would dash upon them and break the windows.
+2. It was left up to the brother of Jared to decide what to do about the light problem, but the Lord reminded the brother of Jared that they couldn’t have fire in the barges, and they couldn’t have windows because the barges would be like whales in the midst of the sea, and waves would dash upon them and break the windows.

 • Why do you think the Lord revealed solutions for one of the problems but left the brother of Jared to resolve the problem of not having light?
 The Lord wants us to grow and learn in life, and we can learn many things in life as we strive to figure out solutions to our problems.
 (Have the children listen for the things the brother of Jared learned as he worked to resolve the problem of no light.)